 Questions About COVID-19 in Children

 In most pandemics, infants and children are especially at risk.
 They have under-developed immune systems that are not as efficient at fighting off disease.
-In addition, their small size can work against them, leaving them at higher risk of dehydration and other complications.
+In addition, their small size can work against them, leaving them at a higher risk of dehydration and other complications.
 Last, children tend to be exposed to germs more often than adults.
-They are less vigilant about hand washing and can easily catch infectious illnesses at schools and during play.
+They are less vigilant about handwashing and can easily catch infectious illnesses at schools and during play.

 These factors would appear to put children at higher risk of developing complications from COVID-19.
 However, children appear to be mostly spared from this novel illness, developing mild symptoms if any.
 Only a handful of children have developed any kind of illness from this disease.

 This confusing situation is a subject of interest to many researchers studying the novel coronavirus.
 The interaction between melatonin and our bodies’ immune response to COVID-19 could be part of the reason children are being spared.